Crowdedlight/Crows-Zeus-Additions/readme.md

 **Requires Zeus Enhanced (ZEN)**

-The features requiring ACE is only available and loaded if ACE is loaded.
+Features that is not base-features are only available if the mod required is detected as Loaded.

 Features:
 * **Scatter Teleport:** Allows Zeus to select players to teleport to position spread in a pattern.
 Can include the vic players are inside.
 Useful for TPing into parachuting while ensuring players are seperated from eachother